lmmentel/mendeleev/docs/electronegativity.rst

 - :ref:`Pauling <pauling_en>`
 - :ref:`Allen <allen_en>`

-Moreover there are electronagativity scales that can be computed from their respective definition and the atomic properties available in :ref:`mendeleev <mendeleev>`:
+Moreover there are electronegativity scales that can be computed from their respective definition and the atomic properties available in :ref:`mendeleev <mendeleev>`:

 - :ref:`Mulliken <mulliken_en>`